opsone-ch/documentation/server/ssh-keys.rst

 Create an SSH key pair
 ~~~~~~~~~~~~~~~~~~~~~~

-If you have access to a SHELL and openssh (Mac/Linux) use the following
-command to create a new SSH key pair:
+Make sure the openssh-client package is installed and issue this command in your favorite shell:

 ::

     $ ssh-keygen -t ed25519 -a 100 -C '<e-mail@address>'

-.. hint:: do not create keys without passphrase.
-If you do, everyone with access to the key file will gain access to the server immediatelly.
+.. warning:: do not create keys without passphrase.
+If you do so, everyone with access to the key file will gain access to the server immediatelly

 Agent Forwarding
 ~~~~~~~~~~~~~~~~